GOLCONDA JEWELRY

 The name is derived from the tradition whereby working girls, usually hired on St. John’s Day, purchased a croix à la Jeanette with their first salary.

-This style of pendant is seen in France starting around 1840, and throughout Northern Europe, as far as Flanders.
+This pendant is unmarked, and this style of pendant is seen in France, throughout Northern Europe, as far as Flanders, starting around 1840, .

 Period: 18th Century Flemish, Georgian (1720-1840)